-3 Discussion of Ethics and Safety
+4 Discussion of Ethics and Safety

 It is important that we assess the possible ethical and safety issues relevant to our project.
 First, we will consider the possible safety hazards involved.
 This is consistent with satisfying the ACM General Ethical Principle 1.2 "Avoid Harm" [4].
 Since this device will be used in close contact with a person's ankle, the possibility of device failure is a potential hazard.
 In the case of a short circuit, our rechargeable batteries would explode, releasing shrapnel and acid.
 Additionally, a short circuit could be accidentally created if our waterproofing solution were to fail, allowing too much moisture into the circuit.
 Therefore, it is of extreme importance that we are sure to properly waterproof the design.
+The group must also ensure that the device does not exceed 110 degrees celsius in order to prevent a burn to the user's skin [9].
 It is also extremely important that, when testing the final product, that the person wearing the device does not injure themselves in an attempt to demonstrate that the device works as intended.
 The group must ensure that the testing done on the device ensures the person wearing it is safely.
 In order to ensure that the safety concerns are mitigated for this project, lab safety documents for the batteries will be included and thorough testing will be done to ensure that the device is water resistant.